What is the best Hawaiian island to visit?

 3. Lanai

 Known for its picturesque trails, famous beaches, and lush green landscapes, Lanai is a hidden Hawaiian gem.
 It is one of Hawaii’s smallest inhabited islands, with few paved roads and not a single traffic light in sight.
-Lanai is the best Hawaiian island to visit, especially if you’re looking for a calm and composed vacation.
+Lanai is the best Hawaiian island to visit for couples who are looking for a calm and composed vacation.

 - Pros: